 This post may contain affiliate links.
-That means if you click a link and make a purchase I will receive a small commission.
-Thank you for your support.
+That means if you click a link and make a purchase I may receive a small commission.
+Learn more here: disclosures.

 We Love Each Other Intentionally

 Chapman proposes that there are five actions a person may interpret as love.
-The one that is most impactful is considered your primary love language.
+The one that means the most to you is your primary love language.
 Harold’s primary Love Language is Physical Touch.
 Mine are equally Quality Time and Words of Affirmation.
-I’m terribly complex; my poor husband.
+I’m terribly complex.
+My poor husband.
 What we found is gifts – jewelry, fancy dinners, expensive trips – don’t particularly move either of us.
 So we don’t do that.

 We spend every day of marriage, not just our anniversary, intentionally and purposefully loving each other the way we need to be loved most.

 We’ve Made a Long-Term Commitment

 While we don’t take big fancy trips for our anniversary, for the past three years we have traveled on our anniversary.
 Where have we gone, you ask?
 To a track meet.
 That’s right, we spend our wedding anniversary at a track meet nearly every year.

 Alexandra is a competitive sprinter and 24x National medalist.
 Her goal is to represent Team USA in the Olympics like her idol Allyson Felix.
 We live in Kentucky and the competition level for track and field at her age isn’t very high.
 So we travel to meets where she can be competitive in Georgia, North Carolina, and Florida.
 These meets often occur over the Memorial Day weekend.

 Check Out Her Website: www.awesomealexallen.com